-Ultra-high Risk for Psychosis Research focuses on young people who may be at increased risk of going on to develop schizophrenia and other psychotic disorders.
+Ultra-high risk focuses on young people who may be at increased risk of going on to develop schizophrenia and other psychotic disorders.

 Why is this research area important?

 Ultra-high risk research provides greater insight into risk and protective factors for psychotic disorders, mechanisms that drive the onset of these disorders, and the most effective treatments for delaying or preventing the onset of psychotic disorders and other adverse outcomes in young people at high risk.

 - What are the psychosocial and neurobiological mechanisms driving the onset of psychotic disorders?